WarpWorld/BepinEx-Example-Plugin/README.md

-Example project for setting up a BepinEx plugin to connect a game to Crowd Control
+Example project for setting up a BepinEx 5 (mono) plugin to connect a game to Crowd Control

 Instructions: